Introduction

 13. Lack of Support for Some Features

-Challenge: Certain features available in Oracle, like specific analytic functions, may not exist in SQL Server.
+Challenge: Certain Oracle features, such as specific analytic functions, may not be available in SQL Server.

-Solution: Identify essential features that are unsupported in SQL Server and seek alternative solutions or workarounds to maintain necessary functionality for business processes.
+Solution: Identify essential features unsupported in SQL Server and seek alternatives or workarounds to maintain the necessary functionality for business processes.

 14. Documentation Gaps